Simioo/FIFA-Player-Recommender/README.md

 ## Project Introduction
 The goal of this project is to build a ranked substitution recommender for a given player.
-Substitution is considered to be good when recommended players are similar to given player in relevant aspects, which are determined with the help of domain expertise of author.
+Substitution is considered to be good when recommended players are similar to given player in relevant aspects, which are determined with the help of domain expertise of the author.

 ### Methods Used
 * Statistics